Our School App Stay connected on the go...

 Any children who demonstrate particularly outstanding academic effort and achievement during class are sent to share their work with the Headteacher or Assistant Head Teachers.
 They receive recognition and a special sticker.

 We also have an achievement assembly, where children are specially chosen to receive a reward.
 Parents are invited in to share in this wonderful experience.
 During this assembly we also celebrate attendance and pupils are awarded with a ‘Gold, Silver or Bronze’ certificate.

 There is also a Headteacher award for one individual who has shone through and not only shown a good attitude to learning but has also been a role model to their peers.

 Mind to be Kind

-We also recognise groups of individuals who show acts of kindness to one another.
+We recognise groups of individuals who show acts of kindness to one another.
 Our ‘Mind to be Kind’ project celebrates these pupils who share random acts of kindness and are thoughtful and respectful of one another and our school.
-We have a book that allows pupils, staff and helpers to write in and share observations about other children they have made.
+We have a book that allows pupils, staff and helpers to write in and share observations they have made about the children.

 What the children think...

 I enjoy doing different stuff about work - EYFS pupils